niiknow/ajenticp/README.md

 ```

 # Inspired by
-[WhatPanel] (https://github.com/paimpozhil/WhatPane) - but instead of CentOS, I use focus on simplifying deployment with latest Ubuntu LTS.
-I also want to provide directly for full blown Ajenti docker image.
+[WhatPanel] (https://github.com/paimpozhil/WhatPane) - but instead of CentOS, I focus on simplifying deployment with latest Ubuntu LTS.
+I also want to provide the base for full blown Ajenti docker image: ajenti-udock:greedy.

 # Benefits
-So you purchased a cheap VPS hosting and setup your perfect server.
-Your VPS provider doesn't have snapshot backup or provide little to no backup; and you don't want to mess with the server stability.
+So you own a cheap VPS and has setuped your perfect server.
+Your VPS provider doesn't have snapshot backup or provide little to no backup; and you don't want to mess with your server current configuration.
 Docker comes to the rescue.
-You can use this project or similar to provide a more stable and secure environment for hosting.
+You can use this project or similar to provide a stable and secure environment for hosting.

 If you don't have docker but has access to Ubuntu 16.04, you can use the ajenti-install.sh directly.